-While Electrode Native APIs are similar to React Native native modules (which you can also create -or reuse-) we don't recommend that you create new native modules if you plan on using Electrode Native.
-As a best practice, we recommend that you create APIs because of the advantages of using APIs over native modules in the Electrode Native workflow.
+While Electrode Native APIs are similar in some way to React Native native modules (which you can also create -or reuse-) we don't recommend that you create new native modules if you plan on using Electrode Native.
+As a best practice, we recommend that you create APIs due to the advantages of using APIs over native modules in the Electrode Native ecosystem.

-APIs also support the generation of model classes Just define your models in your Swagger schema and the necessary classes will be generated.
-Relying on the Electrode Native bridge support means that on the mobile application side, developers are able to work with typed model classes and will be able to leverage compile time checks when dealing with APIs.
+APIs support the generation of model classes Just define the models in your Swagger schema and the necessary classes will be generated.
+Relying on the Electrode Native bridge support means that on the mobile application side, developers will be able to work with typed model classes and leverage compile time checks when dealing with Electrode Native APIs.

 APIs are not native modules, they are clients of the Electrode Native bridge which is the native module.
-There is no react native linking required for APIs.
+There is no react native linking needed for APIs.

-APIs are generated and therefore will follow the exact same file system structure.
+APIs are generated and therefore will follow a similar file system structure.
 This means that APIs don't need any customized configuration to be written for Electrode Native to properly add them to a container.